Honeymoon in Venice

 - If you have luggage and are coming from the train station, I recommend taking a water taxi instead of the public waterbus (vaporetto).
 It’s very crowded on the vaporetto and may be hard to hang onto your luggage if you don’t have a seat!
 A water taxi is more expensive, but is a much more pleasant first experience of the city.
 Sharing a ride with another couple will lower the cost.

 - Speaking of luggage, it’s very difficult to haul it around Venice, with all the cobblestone streets and foot bridges (with steps) all over the city.
+We experienced this first hand when we extended our stay and decided to change hotels.
+It was only a 10-minute walk to the second hotel, but it was a very rocky walk with lots of luggage lifting over the steps (on my husband’s part at least!).
 Try to pack light with a sturdy suitcase.
 I’ve been using Eagle Creek suitcases like this carry-on for years and love their high quality and great customer service.
 They sent me a replacement suitcase when one of mine got damaged after several years of use!

 - Comfortable walking shoes are essential, because of those cobblestone streets mentioned above!
 I love my Adidas sneakers for all day comfort.

-- Consider staying in a hotel that doesn’t require a significant amount of walking to get to from a vaporetto or water taxi stop.
+- Consider staying in a hotel that doesn’t require a significant amount of walking to get to and from a vaporetto or water taxi stop.
+Although staying too close to one may be somewhat noisy.

 - Be prepared for rain if you go in the Fall or Winter.
 A warm waterproof jacket and shoes are important.
 I was very grateful for my waterproof and comfortable Timberland boots.
 You can also buy plastic waterproof boots from vendors if it rains (but the price is double when it’s actually raining though!)

 - Smartphone GPS doesn’t work among the small streets of Venice!
 It’s best to get a paper map from your hotel and have them draw out the best route to get to somewhere specific, such as a restaurant.
-If you rely on your phone, you’ll be spinning around and around just as we, and countless other tourists around us, did!!
+If you rely on your phone, you’ll be spinning around and around just as we, and countless other tourists around us, did!
+Downloading maps for off-line use is always a good idea, although the GPS will still have trouble locating you to provide correct directions.
 Although, I have to say that getting lost in Venice can be quite fun if you are not in a hurry since all the streets are so cute!

 If you found this article helpful, please pin, share or leave a comment below!
 Thank you and I hope you have an amazing trip there if you have one planned! ❤️